Dream of Nanke (南柯梦) is one of the four Kunqu Opera dramas about dreams, written by Tang Xianzu (1550-1616) of the Ming Dynasty.

-Without the protection of his wife, the princess, the man quickly fell victim to vicious factional battle and palace politics.
+Without the protection of his wife, Chunyu quickly fell victim to vicious factional battles and palace politics.

-One day, the sky watch officer reported to the king that the a deadly catastrophe was approaching due to the emergence of a guest star.
+One day, the skywatch officer reported to the king that a deadly catastrophe was approaching due to the emergence of a guest star in the sky.

-As Chunyu was the only migrant in the kingdom, he became the prime suspect causing the dreadful fortune of the nation.
+As Chunyu was the only migrant in the kingdom, he became the prime suspect for bringing the doomed event to the nation.

-The king deported him.
-He was heartbroken because he would never be able to see his kids again.
+The king had no choice but to deport him.
+Chunyu was heartbroken because he would never be able to see his kids again.

-Only by then he realised that all his twenty years of marriage life, the warfare and the palace politics just occurred within a few minutes when he took a short nap.
+Only by then, he realised that all his twenty years of married life, the warfare and the palace politics just occurred within a few minutes when he took a short nap.

 Catastrophe to Ants in the Garden

-Chunyu went to his backyard to check the ants kingdom.
-Next to the giant Ash Tree, he discovered a huge ant world where he med, married and buried his love of life, and along the vines he saw another ant community, the once fearful militant ant nation.
+Chunyu went to his backyard to check the ants’ kingdom.
+Next to the giant Ash Tree, he spotted a huge ant world under a hole in the ground, where he met, married and buried his love of life.
+Next to the tree, along with the network of vines, he discovered another ant community – he believed it must be the militant Vine Kingdom.

 Soon a violent storm arrived.
-Once the late afternoon sun returned, he found both ant kingdoms were gone, along with the hostility and the wars between them.
+Once the late afternoon sun reemerged, he found both ant kingdoms were gone, along with the hostility and the wars between them.

-By then he realised what the deadly catastrophe meant – it was the thunderstorm.
-Apparently the ant civilisations were so short-lived, and only survived between two summer storms.
+By then he realised what the deadly catastrophe meant – it was this powerful downpour.
+Apparently, the ant civilisations were so short-lived and only survived between two summer storms.

 A Buddhist Rite for Deceased

-Chunyu heard the Zen Master was holding a powerful mantra chanting rite to help the deceased to find a better world to reincarnate, so he went to see the master and plead him to help the souls from half million households in the destroyed Ash Tree Kingdom.
+Chunyu heard the Zen Master was holding a mantra chanting rite to assist the deceased to find a better world to reincarnate, so he plead with the old monk to help the souls of his ant friends.

-The master asked him, “Are you still in love with your late wife?”
+The master questioned him, “Are you still in love with your late wife?”

 “Nope,” the man chuckled.
-“Now I know she was just an ant, and her pretty human face was just my own illusion, how can I still be obsessed with her?”
+“Now I know she was just an ant, and her pretty human appearance was an illusion, how can I still be obsessed with her?”

-After some mantra chanting and ritual performance, they heard a thunderous announcing: The gate of Trayastrimsa Heaven is opening.
+After some mantra chanting and ritual performing, they heard a thunderous voice announcing: The gate of Trayastrimsa Heaven is opening.

-Following the announcement, they saw millions of dots moving in the space like during a heavy rainstorm, only they were moving upwards.
+Following the announcement, they saw millions of dots moving in the air like rain during a storm, only they were moving upwards.

 He Was Still in the Dream

-Once all the souls from the Ash Tree Kingdom ascended to the heaven, the master arranged the man to meet his late wife.
+After all the souls from the Ash Tree Kingdom ascended to heaven, the master arranged for the man to meet his late wife.

-Chunyu previously thought he had woken up from the dream and would never be attracted to that woman again as he knew she was just an ant.
-But, since she was no longer an ant but a celestial being, he couldn’t help but fell in love with her again.
+Chunyu previously thought he had woken up from the dream and would never be attracted to her again.
+Yet, since she was no longer an ant but a fairy now, he could not help but fell in love with her again.

-“No, you can’t be with me,” the fairy told him.
+“No, you can’t be with me,” the fairy said.
 “Because we belong to different worlds.
-However, I can wait for you to come to the heaven.
-You just need to cultivate diligently.”
+However, I can wait for you to come to heaven.”

 Final Wake Up

-Zen Master told Chunyu that if his goal of cultivation was just to be with her happily forever in Heaven, he could be disappointed, as no life form is eternal.
+Zen Master told Chunyu that if his goal of endeavour was just to be with her happily forever in Heaven, he could be disappointed, as no life form is eternal.

 “What is Nothing?” the master pursued.

-The master knew the man has really woken up this time.
+The master knew the man had really woken up this time.